5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 - Working MicroSD Card Reader
 - Working clamshell mode (when connected to A/C and external display)
 - Optimized Framebuffer Patch for smoother handshake with external displays
-- Lean EFI folder with slimmed kexts (20 MB in size, instead of 62):
+- Lean EFI folder with slimmed kexts (20 instead of 62 MB):
  	- **AirportItlwm_Sonoma**: 1,8 instead of 16 MB.
 Only contains Firmware for Intel AC 9560.
 	- **AppleALC**: 86 Kb instead of 2,3 MB.
 Only contains layout `97`.
 	- **IntelBluetoothFirmware**: 560 KB instead of 11,5 MB.